Psychedelic microdosing: Cardiovascular toxicity

+Neurological toxicity

+LSD, one of the most commonly used psychedelics in microdosing, is unique among psychedelics in its pharmacology and effects in that it appears to have two temporally and qualitatively distinct phases of psychoactive effects.
+These include an initial psychedelic-like phase associated with serotonin 5-HT_{2A} receptor agonism and a subsequent paranoia- and psychosis-like phase associated with dopamine D_{2}-like receptor agonism.
+Relatedly, unlike other psychedelics, chronic administration of low and microdose-like doses of LSD in rodents has been found to produce long-lasting neuroadaptations resulting in adverse psychosis-like behavioral changes that persist long after LSD discontinuation.
+These symptoms included psychosis-like hyperlocomotion, decreased social interaction, hyperreactivity, marked aggression, and anhedonia.
+Some of the symptoms could be transiently reversed by dopamine D_{2} receptor antagonists like haloperidol and olanzapine but not by the serotonin 5-HT_{2A} receptor antagonist volinanserin, suggesting association with dopamine receptor signaling rather than with the serotonin 5-HT_{2A} receptor.
+It is unknown whether similar effects may occur in humans.
+In contrast to chronic administration, single macrodoses of LSD do not produce such changes in rodents.

 Pharmacology

 The clinical pharmacodynamics and pharmacokinetics of microdosed LSD have been studied.

 History

 According to psychedelic researcher Matthew J. Baggott in 2023, the first documented instance of psychedelic microdosing may be the Grateful Dead's use of low and sub-psychedelic doses of DOM as a mild stimulant in the late 1960s.
 However, studies of the effects of very low doses of psychedelics date back as early as 1955.
 Albert Hofmann first mentioned psychedelic microdosing and possible therapeutic benefits of the intervention like euphoria, antidepressant, and mild stimulant effects in a 1976 High Times interview.
 He is said to have taken microdoses of LSD for most of the later years of his life.
 James Fadiman was responsible for introducing the modern paradigm and phenomenon of psychedelic microdosing, which had previously been largely unknown, with his 2011 book The Psychedelic Explorer's Guide.
 Ayelet Waldman additionally helped to popularize microdosing with her 2017 book A Really Good Day: How Microdosing Made a Mega Difference in My Mood, My Marriage, and My Life.
 There has been a dramatic increase in interest in psychedelic microdosing as well as scientific research into the practice since 2018.